Mazlan has an affinity for insightful facts that he loves to share with others.

 - Director: Tarsem Singh

-- Writers: Melisa Wallack & Jason Keller
+- Writers: Melisa Wallack, Marc Klein and Jason Keller

-- Released in USA on Mar 30, 2012
+- Released in the USA on Mar 30, 2012

 - Produced and released by: Relativity Media

-2. Snow White in 'Snow White and the Huntsman' - the Movie
+Snow White in 'Snow White and the Huntsman' (2012)

 Snow White and the Huntsman was released on June 1st, 2012 in the USA and one day earlier in parts of Asia and Europe.
 For some unknown reasons, it was released two days earlier in Egypt.
-Anticipation was high for this movie version to be a better and grittier film, and in fact it was.
+Anticipation was high for this movie version to be a better and grittier film, and in fact, it was.

-In this retelling of the Snow White tale, the Evil Queen, played by Charlize Theron, arranged for the Huntsman (Chris Hemsworth) to kill Snow White (Kristen Stewart), the only person in the fable land that is more beautiful than her.
+In this retelling of the Snow White tale, the Evil Queen, played by Charlize Theron, arranged for the Huntsman (Chris Hemsworth) to kill Snow White (Kristen Stewart), the only person in the fabled land that is more beautiful than her.
 Things got complicated and instead, the Huntsman ended up being Snow White's defender and mentor.
 Together they joined forces to defeat the Evil Queen.

 - Rated PG-13